Are there any special requirements for driving or hiring a car in Jamaica?

-Yes you need to be adventurous.
-Although there is a good system of more than 8,000 miles of paved roads, drivers are often reckless.
+There is a good system of more than 8,000 miles of paved roads but they are populated by often reckless drivers so care is required.
 Driving in rural areas or in the mountains can be quite dangerous, especially in rainy weather.
-Watch out for potholes and take Special care when driving at night as there can often be pedestrians or animals in the road which are difficult to see due to a lack of lighting.
-Consider renting a four by four vehicle.
+Watch out for potholes and take special care when driving at night as there can often be pedestrians or animals in the road which are difficult to see due to a lack of lighting.
+If you're going to explore, it's worth considering renting a four by four vehicle.

 In the Blue Mountains there are a number of narrow and windy roads which you may have to take if you plan on travelling from the south to the north.
 Local drivers are unlikely to slow down on these twisty roads.
-If you are prone to motion sickness than it can be a good idea to carry the same medication that you would use to combat seasickness.
+Watch out if you're prone to travel sickness too

-There are few traffic lights in Kingston, Montego Bay, the Spanish Town and Ocho Rios.
-In these cities it can get very congested so you should avoid rush hour.
-Driving is on the left with overtaking on the right.
+There are few traffic lights in Kingston, Montego Bay, Spanish Town and Ocho Rios.
+In these cities it can get very congested so you should try to avoid rush hour.
+Driving is on the left with overtaking on the right as in the UK.
 You should take extra care when turning and consider who has the right of way.
 Also be aware that it is quite normal for cars to stop suddenly and without warning or indication, particularly taxis.
 Drivers use their horns liberally.
-Drive defensively and be courteous to other drivers and you will be fine.
+Although it sounds like a minefield, drive defensively and be courteous to other drivers and you will be fine.

-The blood alcohol content (BAC) limit in Jamaica is 0.035.
-Stay on the safe side, do not drink and drive.
+The blood alcohol content (BAC) limit in Jamaica is 35mg per 100ml of blood.
+This is less than half that of the UK and means that even one drink is likely to take you over the limit.
+Stay on the safe side, do not drink and drive at all.

 80 kph for open roads

 50 kph in built-up areas including towns and villages.